Glorfingol/web/README.md

 Also you will need to change the main class so that it works as a simple springboot application
 If you wish to deploy as a war, follow this :
 https://docs.spring.io/spring-boot/docs/current/reference/html/howto-traditional-deployment.html

+# SEO
+You can congifure the url for the robots.txt by changing the file core.properties "websiteUrl"
+As for the sitemap, it will create as many entries as there are pages and wil use the "websiteUrl" as root url
+For any page, the meta tages can be configured
+The pages are automatically compatible with OpenGraph as the necessary prefix is added to the pages

 # Error page
 The backoffice error pages are located in back/error/*.properties